namse/idea-of-test-visuals/README.md

 });
 ```

 In above test code, we can make sure how many seconds exactly passed between methods.
+And all animations will be very same between each trial of test because we used constance deltaTime.

 But if clicking play button doesn't react immediately, we should wait for it.
+That makes time uncontrollable.
+Let's control click and every I/O.

 # 3. Control I/O in test code